skarfacegc/Gue/README.md

 # Run the coverage task
 % gue coverage

-# Run the coverage task then the lint task
+# Run the coverage task and the lint task
+# These tasks will start at the same time
 % gue coverage lint

 # List the tasks defined in guefile.js